sahilsao/BlazorBlog/Readme.md

-# 🚀 Blazor Web App with MudBlazor and Northwind DB
+# 🚀 Blazor Web App with MudBlazor

 Welcome to this Blazor Web App!
-This project demonstrates how to create a modern Blazor WebAssembly app with a responsive UI powered by **MudBlazor** and connected to a **SQL Server** database (Northwind DB).
+This project demonstrates how to create a modern Blazor WebAssembly app with a responsive UI powered by **MudBlazor** and connected to a **SQL Server** database.

 ## 🛠️ Features

 - **Blazor WebAssembly**: A client-side web app framework powered by .NET.
 - **MudBlazor**: A Material Design component library for Blazor.
-- **Northwind DB**: A popular demo database for learning SQL and database management.
-- **SQL Server**: The back-end database that holds the Northwind data.
+- **SQL Server**: The back-end database that holds the blogs db data.

 ## 📦 Prerequisites